Windows and doors cost in NI: 2026 price guide

 Source: FENSA and Certass operate in England and Wales only; replacement windows in NI are approved through council Building Control under the Building Regulations (Northern Ireland) 2012, Technical Booklet F (conservation of fuel and power) and Technical Booklet K (ventilation).

-Post a job free →The costs people forget
+The costs people forget

 - Making good.
 Plaster repair inside and render or sealant outside once old frames are out, more on older or pebble-dashed homes.